How do I install an API script using the one-click script library?

 Help!
 I can't get my script to work!

 If you're looking for general assistance with API troubleshooting, check out our article here.
 If you are looking for more advanced debugging advice and information, check out our article here.
-If you're still having issues, feel free to create a post on our API Forum or contact us directly.
+If you're still having issues, feel free to create a post on our API Forum.

 If I want to write a script, what do I need to get started?